 He wrote seven or eight articles about tea rice, introducing various types, including Kyoto's ayu tea rice, natto tea rice, and seaweed tea rice.

-On the surface, the Satake couple does not argue; Taeko speaks to her husband using honorifics and is polite, but their conversations are filled with coldness and rejection.
+On the surface, the Sakata couple does not argue; Taeko speaks to her husband using honorifics and is polite, but their conversations are filled with coldness and rejection.
 Seven or eight years of marriage have not bridged the gap between their backgrounds; instead, their differing lifestyles have led to numerous conflicts.

 Users who liked